bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    3.  `pbcopy` to write the link to the clipboard
 2. No matter how hard I tried, I never managed to pipe the commands together in such a way that the link did not end up on the clipboard with a trialing newline character.
 3. When the command failed, the clipboard got overwritten with nothingness, so I'd lose the link.
-4. The code was all written in old-fashioned pre-ES6 Javascript — rather than working with classes and packages, it built objects using the old `prototype` method, making the code absolutely tedious to maintain!
+4. The code was all written in old-fashioned pre-ES6 JavaScript.
+Rather than working with classes and packages, it built objects using the old `prototype` method, making the code absolutely tedious to maintain!

 Even though the script had its shortcomings, it did actually serve me well for many years.
-I'm actually quite prod of the fact that I got the basic design right almost a decade ago, and that while the code did needed a complete overhaul now, the design didn't!
+I'm actually quite proud of the fact that I got the basic design right almost a decade ago, and that while the code did need a complete overhaul now, the design did not!

 You might be wondering, if the old script had been working fine for nine years, why put all this effort into a third iteration now?